ggerganov/llama.cpp/examples/main/README.md

 ### Quantization

-For information about 4-bit quantization, which can significantly improve performance and reduce memory usage, please refer to llama.cpp's primary [README](../../README.md#prepare-and-quantize).
+For information about 4-bit quantization, which can significantly improve performance and reduce memory usage, please refer to jarvis.cpp's primary [README](../../README.md#prepare-and-quantize).

 ## Additional Options